Home Latest PDF of NCAC-II: National Certified Addiction Counselor, Level II

 Question: 1039

 A 42-year-old client with methamphetamine use disorder has a session documented in SOAP format.
-The client states, "I’m feeling good about staying clean for 90 days, but I’m panic about my heart."
+The client states, "I’m feeling good about staying clean for 90 days, but I’m worried about my heart."
 A latest ECG shows a heart rate of 100 bpm (normal 60-100 bpm) and mild tachycardia.
 What should the Plan section include?

 A. Continue current treatment; no medical referral needed